reineimi/archpoi/README.md

 #
 If you've installed *extra scripts*, then, after booting into system, you can open terminal and run `sh poi.extra` and `sh poi.eimi` if needed.

+⚠️ Additionally, it's recommended to run `cleanup` command (declared in my `.bashrc`) in order to delete the installation files left by `pacman` to free up some disk space.
+You can do that occasionally.

 <hr>

 # Custom lists